GSC22/MedNova-AI/README.md

 - In any medical emergency, **call 112 immediately**
 ---

-## 📄 License

-MIT License — free to use, modify, and distribute.

----

 <div align="center">
 Built with Google Gemini AI · Next.js · OpenStreetMap · TypeScript